 W.T.E.
 Forensic Triagerestricted ISO for police forensic work (WinPE) (make \WTE.ini file containing text - [IsoInfo] on line 1 and then IsoName=/_ISO/MAINMENU/WTE_Boot_2.1.6.iso on line 2)

 Desinfect 2014 and 2015 - boots from ISO file - also a .mnu file is available for persistence (but virus definition updates are not persistent).
-Also Desinfect+Peristent Virus Updates for 2014 and 2015 - see blog here.
+Also Desinfect+Peristent Virus Updates for 2014-2017 - see blog here.
 Laura reports Desinfect 2016 works + persistence.
+Desinfect 2017_18 iso with updates.

 Paragon Rescue Kit(free) and Paragon Backup and Recovery (Media Builder) - choose linux option to make an ISO file (or create USB Flash drive and use MPI Tool to convert to .imgPTN file)